 In partnership with Birmingham City Schools and the University of Alabama at Birmingham, Breakthrough Collaborative was thrilled to launch Breakthrough Birmingham, a new Breakthrough site in Birmingham, Alabama in the summer of 2013.
-Built on Breakthrough’s Students-Teaching-Students model, refined over three decades and in practice at 33 sites in 25 cities across the country, Breakthrough Birmingham made a significant impact through the intensive experiences provided to students, Intern Teachers, and Instructional Coaches.
+Built on Breakthrough’s Students-Teaching-Students model, refined over three decades and in practice at 33 sites in 25 cities across the country, Breakthrough Birmingham made a significant impact through the intensive experiences provided to students, Teaching Fellows, and Instructional Coaches.
 In its first year, Breakthrough Birmingham served an initial cohort of seventh-grade students and a cohort of eighth-grade students, and will scale to serve at least 300 students annually in grades seven through nine.